PrudhviKrishna1998/cloud-portfolio/README.md

 Tested secure architecture by restricting direct SSH access to private EC2 and enabling access only via a public EC2 (bastion host).
 Verified internet isolation by confirming public EC2 has connectivity while private EC2 has no direct internet access.

+## 🌐 NAT Gateway (Conceptual Understanding)
+Learned how private EC2 instances can securely access the internet using a NAT Gateway without being exposed to inbound traffic.
+- NAT Gateway is deployed in a public subnet with an Elastic IP
+- Private subnet routes outbound traffic (0.0.0.0/0) to the NAT Gateway
+- Enables outbound internet access while maintaining network isolation

+Note: This was studied conceptually and not implemented to avoid additional AWS costs.

 ## 🌐 Live Website
 http://13.223.50.206